Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 63 active transport stops operating within Canadian Mount Clear.
-These stops are serviced by four individual routes, collectively providing 909 weekly passenger trips.
-Transport accessibility is rated as good, with residents typically located 256 meters from the nearest transport stop.
-As a primarily residential area, most residents commute outward and car remains the dominant mode at 91%.
+Public transport analysis indicates 63 active stops operating within Canadian Mount Clear.
+These stops are served by 4 routes, offering a total of 909 weekly passenger trips.
+Transport accessibility is rated good, with residents typically located 256 meters from the nearest stop.
+Most residents commute outward, primarily using cars (91%).
 Vehicle ownership averages 1.3 per dwelling, below the regional average.
-According to the 2021 Census, some 20.3% of residents work from home, which may reflect COVID-19 conditions.
+According to the 2021 Census, 20.3% of residents work from home, which may reflect COVID-19 conditions.

 Frequently Asked Questions - Transport